Spider-Man 3: Home media

+In April 2021, Disney and Sony Pictures reached a multi-year deal to let Sony's titles, including past Spider-Man franchises and Sony's Spider-Man Universe content to stream on Hulu and Disney+.
+A significant number of Sony titles began streaming on Hulu starting in June 2021.
+It includes films from 2022 onwards.
+While the deal only concerns the United States, titles from Sony Pictures begun to also be added to Disney+ in regions outside of the United States, as early as June 2022, starting with the majority of the Spider-Man films.
+Raimi's Spider-Man trilogy was released on Disney+ on April 21, 2023.

 Spider-Man 3: Editor's Cut (2017)

-In 2017, Sony released an "editor's cut" of Spider-Man 3 that coincided with the film's 10th anniversary, which is included with the Spider-Man Limited Edition Blu-ray collection on June 13, 2017.
+In 2017, Sony released an "editor's cut" of Spider-Man 3 that coincided with the film's 10th anniversary, which was included in the Spider-Man Limited Edition Blu-ray collection released on June 13, 2017.
 The film features unused music from Christopher Young and is two minutes shorter than the theatrical cut.
 Some scenes are shifted around or have been completely removed, and the film includes 3 new scenes, 3 alternate climax sequences, and 1 extended scene.
 Spider-Man 3: Editor's Cut was later re-released with the Spider-Man Legacy Collection 4K Blu-ray Box Set.